t6nis/moodle-mod_mindmap/README.txt

 Quick install instructions:

 - Copy this "/mindmap"-Folder and place it in your /mod directory
-- go go to your admin area and go to "notificatiosn"
+- Go to your admin area and "Notifications"
 - That's it

 Have fun!